CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/common-application-configuration.md

 ## Private SSH key

-If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add the `clevercloud/ssh.json`.
+If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can either set it in an environment variable or commit it in your application's Clever Cloud repository.

+That key will be installed in `~/.ssh/` before the start of the build.
+So the dependency manager will use it to fetch libs only accessible by ssh.

+*NB: Please provide a key without pass phrase, or the system will be unable to unlock it*

+### Environment variable

+Set your key as the value of the `CC_SSH_PRIVATE_KEY` variable.
+If you want it to be saved to a specific file, you can set the `CC_SSH_PRIVATE_KEY_FILE` variable.

+### Committed file

-The content of this file is pretty straight-forward:
+First, you need to add the file `clevercloud/ssh.json`, its content is pretty straight-forward:

 ```javascript
 {